Dayne Zorko: AFL career

 After a consistent first few seasons, Zorko was named as the joint winner of the Merrett–Murray Medal in 2015 as Brisbane's best-and-fairest, alongside Dayne Beams, Stefan Martin and Mitch Robinson.
 He went on to also win the award in 2016 and 2017, as well as lead the Lions' goalkicking during those seasons, and was also selected in the 2017 All-Australian team as a half-forward.

 Zorko replaced Beams as the Lions' captain during the 2018 season after Beams stepped down from the captaincy for personal reasons, with Harris Andrews taking over as vice-captain from Zorko.
 His first match as captain was in round 10 against at the Gabba.

 After Brisbane lost to Melbourne in round 23 of the 2022 season, Zorko apologised for an inappropriate comment he made during the game to Melbourne player Harrison Petty, saying in a statement 'I understand I need to be a better leader, and have spoken with the Club who have reinforced this."

 Zorko stood down as captain of the Brisbane Lions ahead of the 2023 season.
 He won the Marcus Ashcroft Medal, awarded to the best on ground in the QClash, for the first time during round 8 of the 2024 season.
 His performance included a career-high Fantasy score with 40 disposals and 35 kicks.

-Zorko was part of the Brisbane Lions 2024 premiership winning team.
+Zorko was part of the Brisbane Lions 2024 premiership-winning team.
 Despite no longer being the captain of the club, coach Chris Fagan called Zorko up to the premiership dais to raise the premiership cup with the incumbent co-captains, Harris Andrews and Lachie Neale.

 Statistics

-Updated to the end of the 2025 season.
+Updated to the end of round 22, 2026.